 The main benefits of using Oracle Primavera are discussed as follows:

-The following are the disadvantages of using Primavera:
+The following are the limitations of using Primavera:

 The following are the features of MS Projects.